Promises made, promises kept? Trump’s agenda remains a work in progress after 100 days

 Trump has clearly made progress on a signature promise to control the border.

-The number of people trying to cross illegally into the U.S. from Mexico dropped steeply in President Joe Biden’s last year, from a high of 249,740 in December 2023 to 47,324 in December 2024.
+The number of people trying to cross illegally into the United States from Mexico dropped steeply in President Joe Biden’s last year, from a high of 249,740 in December 2023 to 47,324 in December 2024.
 Under Trump, the numbers sank to only 8,346 in February and 7,181 in March.

-It’s unclear whether Trump is matching Biden’s aggressive deportation record last year — the numbers are not yet in.
+For all the legal wrangling about Trump’s unorthodox and possibly illegal tactics to get immigrants out of the country, it’s unclear whether he’s matching Biden’s aggressive deportation record last year — the numbers are not yet in.

 He promised to slash energy bills

-In the campaign, Trump gave voters a pledge they’ll be able to judge for themselves, simply by looking at their utility bills.
-He promised to reduce their energy costs by half to three-quarters in 12 to 18 months.
+Trump told voters he’ll reduce their energy costs by half to three-quarters in 12 to 18 months.
+That promise comes due next year.

-At times, he hedged: “If it doesn’t work out, you’ll say, ‘Oh, well, I voted for him, and he still got it down a lot.’”

-Other times, he didn’t hedge.
-“Under my plan, we will cut energy and electricity prices in half,” he told a Mint Hill, North Carolina, rally in September.

 He brought on the tariffs